Itching for spring

 © Beth Gauper

 For many of the more rare wildflowers, go to Ridges Sanctuary in Door County, where you'll find goldthread, gaywings, dwarf lake iris and bogbean.
-It holds a Festival of Nature over Memorial Day weekend.
+They should be blooming during the Memorial Day weekend Festival of Nature.

-Lake Bemidji State Park is one of the best places to see the pink showy lady's slipper; usually, they bloom around Father's Day and peak in late June.
+In north-central Minnesota, Lake Bemidji State Park is one of the best places to see the pink showy lady's slipper, which usually blooms around Father's Day and peaks in late June.

-main attraction and also includes dragon's mouth orchid, buckbean, bog rosemary and insect-eating pitcher plants and
+They're found along the park's boardwalk.
+Other bog plants include dragon's mouth orchid, buckbean, bog rosemary and insect-eating pitcher plants and sundews.

 Birding and festivals